RabiaGondur/MM-GPVAE/README.md

 - scipy 1.9.0
 - scikit-learn 1.1.1
 ```

-## To run Fourier MM-GPVAE with MNIST without any flags:
+**Notes**:

-1) Download the full MNIST dataset from the internet.
+- Before you run any versions, download the full MNIST dataset from the internet.
 Once you have the dataset, put its path to the ```PATH``` variable in the data_generator.py.
-2) Create a python environment with the packages listed above.
+- The original MM-GPVAE from our paper has one single class for the behavior modality and two classes (encoder and decoder) for the neural modality.
+However, we created an alternative, refactored version of MM-GPVAE that also has the encoder and decoder of the behavior modality separated.
+If you would like to run this version you can run ```mmgpvae_alternative.py```
+- If you have any questions, email gondur at cshl.edu

+## To run MM-GPVAE with MNIST without any flags (the main version):
-3) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
+1) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
-4) Make sure that you uncommented the MMGPVAE hyperparameters in hyperparams.py
+2) Make sure that you uncommented the MMGPVAE hyperparameters in hyperparams.py
-5) Run mmgpvae_without_flags.py
+3) Run mmgpvae_main.py

-## To run Fourier MM-GPVAE and its varients with MNIST dataset:
+## To run refactored MM-GPVAE (behavior encoder and decoder separated) with MNIST without any flags:

-1) Download the full MNIST dataset from the internet.
-Once you have the dataset, put its path to the ```PATH``` variable in the data_generator.py.
-2) Create a python environment with the packages listed above.
-3) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
-(The data_generator.py creates a file with a default name that already matches with the file path in the dataloder of the MMGPVAE notebook.
-You can change the file name in the data_generator.py, if you do, you will have to change the path to the data (```DATA_PATH```) in the MMGPVAE notebook.)
+1) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to False.
-4) Run MMGPVAE.ipynb

-## To run Fourier GPVAE with MNIST dataset:

-1) Download the full MNIST dataset from the internet.
-Once you have the dataset, put its path to the ```PATH``` variable in the data_generator.py.
-2) Create a python environment with the packages listed above.
-3) Generate the modified MNIST data using data_generator.py, make sure to set ```NO_ZOOM``` to True.
-(The data_generator.py creates a file with a default name that already matches with the file path in the dataloder of the GPVAE notebook.
-You can change the file name in the data_generator.py, if you do, you will have to change the path to the data (```DATA_PATH```) in the GPVAE notebook.)
+2) Make sure that you uncommented the MMGPVAE hyperparameters in hyperparams.py
-4) Run GPVAE.ipynb
+3) Run mmgpvae_alternative.py

 ## Summary of directory contents: